 Portugal is all the things I love about Europe – the pace, the grace, the idyllic countryside and the atmospheric medieval cities – and a thousand surprises I could have never anticipated.
 Country Walkers gave me an opportunity to go beyond guide books and become fully immersed in local culture, lore, and legends.
 I can’t think of any other way to experience Portugal.

 Interested in learning more about Flash’s journey?
-Check out Country Walkers’ Portugal: Porto to Lisbon.
+Read more about it on AFAR.com the USTOA blog and check out Country Walkers’ Portugal: Porto to Lisbon.

 Flash is a journalist, photographer, and author based in Wyoming.
 His work has been published by AFAR, GQ Magazine, USA Today, Voyeur Magazine, Reader’s Digest, Get Lost Magazine, Celebrated Living, Asian Geographic, Food and Travel, American Cowboy, and more.
 Flash is the reigning 2016 SATW Bill Muster Photographer of the Year.